Ideas are like rabbits. You get a couple and learn how to handle them, and pretty soon you have a dozen. ~John Steinbeck

 Vikings

+runic graffiti located in the southeastern part of the state.
 I have been to visit the Heavener Runestone in Glome's Valley more than once and find it interesting enough to spur a few ideas about what the Norse would have encountered as they traveled through the homelands of what would have been a still thriving Native American population.
 You hear authors talk about writing the "Great American Novel"?
 Well, this one is mine.